View of Split on a 3-Day Split, Itinerary, Croatia

 What To Pack for Your Split, Croatia Trip

 Now that you have your Split itinerary squared away, it’s time to think about what to pack.
-Before you travel to Croatia, make sure you have these items in your luggage (and find more of our tips on our dedicated Packing Page!).
+Before you travel to Croatia, make sure you have these items in your suitcase or backpack.
+Find more hacks on our dedicated Packing Page!

-Don’t forget to pack a pair of lightweight and comfortable travel shoes with good soles – the stone streets of Split are slippery!
-I am most comfortable in my travel sneakers and Kris prefers wearing these shoes by Merrell.
+Don’t forget a pair of lightweight and comfortable travel shoes with good soles.
+The stone streets of Split are slick!
+I am most comfortable in my travel sneakers and Kris prefers wearing trail shoes by Merrell.

 We’re certain you’ll be snapping tons of photos during your Croatia trip.
-Rather than relying on your mobile phone to capture the sights, upgrade to an actual camera for high quality photos.
-We always travel with our Canon Rebel which takes amazing photos, is a fantastic value and one of the best budget cameras out there.
+Rather than relying on your phone to capture the sights, upgrade to an actual camera for high quality photos.
+We always travel with our Canon Rebel, which takes amazing photos and is one of the best budget cameras out there.

 It’s easy to get turned around or lost in any new city!
 Be sure to have a good city map and/or guidebook prior to arriving in Croatia.